Low-density limit of dynamical correlations in the Lieb-Liniger model: Introduction

 This result provides another limiting case where the initial problem becomes solvable, namely the computation of dynamical correlations for all space and time and arbitrary $c$ within finite-entropy macrostates.
 Moreover the framework also enables to compute the subleading corrections in the particle density, as was explicitly shown in \cite{GFE20} for the Transverse Field Ising Model.
 The computation of these subleading corrections in the interacting case however comes with higher technical difficulties and should be the object of further work.
 Finally, this low-density limit calculation sheds light on the structure of the spectral sum and the nature of the states contributing in the thermodynamic limit.

 In Section \ref{sec1} we introduce the Lieb-Liniger model and recall known results on its form factors.
 In Section \ref{ldd} we define what is meant by low-density limit of the dynamical correlations, taking the field correlations as an example.
 In Section \ref{fieldsection} we compute the low-density limit of the field two-point function \eqref{field}, and in Section \ref{densitysection} the low-density limit of the density two-point function \eqref{densityde}.
+In Section \ref{comments} we comment on the expressions obtained and the nature of the states that contribute to them.